tomjoht/tomjoht.github.io/_posts/2016/6/2016-06-21-technical-writing-chapter-in-ux-careers-book.md

 *  Technical Communicator
 *  User Assistance Professional

-Career pathways that may be combined with technical communication in job descriptions
+Career pathways that may be combined with technical communication in job descriptions:

 *  Content writing/Information design
 *  Content strategy